 This case study leverages technology from AWS including S3, EC2, Cloudfront and Lambda.

-Local Measure is an APN Select Technology Partner.
+Local Measure is an AWS Partner.
 Find us on the AWS Marketplace here.